NBISweden/DNAharvester/read-harvester/README.md

 `process.clusterOptions` in line 54 of the custom config file (see `configs/test-rackham.config`).

+- Read harvester runs AMBER, a tool that is not available as container image or conda package yet.
+To run the pipeline, clone the AMBER Github repository (`https://github.com/tvandervalk/AMBER/`) into a different location and copy the file `AMBER` to `read-harvester/bin`.

 - Open a tmux or screen session on Rackham, e.g.:

 ```